sfepy/sfepy/doc/primer.rst

         'Load' : ({'.val' : [0.0, -1000.0]},),
     }

-Note the dot in '.val' - this denotes a special material value, i.e., a value that is not to be evaluated in quadrature points.
+Note the dot in `'.val'` -- this denotes a special material value, i.e., a value that is not to be evaluated in quadrature points.
 The load is then applied in equations using the `'dw_point_load.0.Top(Load.val, v)'` term in the topmost node (region Top).

 We provided the material constants in terms of Young's modulus and Poisson's ratio, but the linear elastic isotropic equation used requires as input Lamé's parameters.
-The lame_from_youngpoisson() function is thus used for conversion.
+The `lame_from_youngpoisson()` function is thus used for conversion.
 Note that to use this function it was necessary to import the function into the code, which was done up front: